department-of-veterans-affairs/vets-design-system-documentation/README.md

 ## Deploying

 Merges into `master` will automatically be deployed to `dev-design.va.gov`.
-Production deploys are executed by creating a release of vets-website via Jenkins.
+Production is automatically deployed every weekday at 2pm.
+Deploys are executed by creating a release of vets-website via Jenkins.
+You can track the deployment in the Slack channel, #design-system.